 The newest Apple Watch can run with you up to 6 hours on a full charge, the most basic Garmin goes 20 hours.

-In daily usage mode, the Apple Watch still needs a daily charge while the basic Garmin goes up to 7 days and upper models up to 14 days between charges.
+In daily usage mode, even the most basic Garmin goes up to 7 days and upper models up to 14 days between charges.
+That’s quite a significant difference when you compare it to just about any Apple watch model that’s currently available.

 For those running new routes or who have a tendency to get turned around during a run, the navigational features on Garmin watches will make sure you stay on course and return home safely.